What makes Taylor dancers special?

 Why do we tour around the world?

-As we enter the 21st century, we remain dedicated to touring for its role in reaching audiences around the world; building the performance skills of the artists; and sustaining the relationships between the artists which is essential to the success of our repertory.
+We remain dedicated to touring for its role in reaching audiences around the world; building the performance skills of the artists; and sustaining the relationships between the artists which is essential to the success of our repertory.
 Mr. Taylor worked tirelessly to bring his work to the world – even until his last year – and we intend to do the same.